Welcome to today's edition of the Rush 24-7 podcast.

 United States, shortly after First World War, invaded Russia.

-Why isn't there the Fringe Museum?
+Why isn't there a single museum?

 All right, all right.